 That’s where Cloudockit comes into play.
-In Cloudockit, we make sure your environment is conform with Microsoft best practices and that you have everything properly configured to have the 99.95% SLA.
+Cloudockit makes sure your environment is compliant with Microsoft best practices and that you have everything properly configured to qualify for the 99.95% SLA.

-For example, as you can see below (screengrab extracted from an CloudocKitdocument), we have a Virtual Machine named armVM that has no Availability Set defined.
+For example, as you can see below (screenshot extracted from a Cloudockit document), we have a Virtual Machine named “armVM” that has no Availability Set defined.

-As you can see, CloudocKit explains why you do not have the 99.95% Azure SLA in your current configuration and also gives you a link on how to fix it.
+As you can see, Cloudockit explains why you do not qualify for the 99.95% Azure SLA with your current configuration, and provides a link to help you fix the issue.
 You then have to add an additional Virtual Machine and configure the Availability Set appropriately.

-At the end of the day, it can cost you more if you follow the best practices but it will give you a highly available environment that meets the Azure SLA.
+At the end of the day, it can cost you more if you follow the best practices, but you will have a highly available environment that meets the Microsoft Azure SLA.